danlibs/Repository-Searcher/README.md

 # Repository Searcher
 Android app to seach for someone's Github repositories.
 Just click the search button and type a Github user's name, then the app will show that person's repositories.
+To make the searches, the app uses the [Github API](https://docs.github.com/en/rest).

 ## Screenshots
  - Start screen